johnnovak/RML-Amiga/website/docs/manual/input-handling.md

 All Amigas came with a 2-button mouse, so the vast majority of games that are not action games are mouse-operated.
-Even most text adventures have some rudimentary mouse-driven interface---that's how big of a deal built-in mouse support was back in the 80s.
+Even most text adventures have some rudimentary mouse-driven interface --- that's how big of a deal built-in mouse support was back in the 80s.

 The left and right mouse buttons work as expected, and the middle mouse is